KennyPeachKing/Traincraft-5/README.md

 This is a fork of Traincraft, but with content specificly desigined for the Minecraft server JC's Industral Railroading.
 It adds things like:

-- Remote Controlled Trains
+- Remote Controlled Trains (soon, in 2.0)
-- Right click to fuel and unfuel
+- Right click to fuel and unfuel (soon, in 2.0)
 - Paintbrushes
 - Driverless trains
 - More content!